 As is discipline, so is restraining-guiding a form of authority.
-Restraining-guiding is related directly to the educative intervention of the parents, and the teachers at school because "restrainingguiding" is clearly expressed in the German word "Zucht" [pull].
+Restraining-guiding is related directly to the educative intervention of the parents and the teachers at school because "restraining-guiding" is clearly expressed in the German word "Zucht" [pull].
 "Zucht" is derived from the verb "ziehen" meaning "to pull or draw".
-Also, it is interesting to point out that the German word for educating is "erziehen" (or "auferziehen"), i.e., to educate a child is to pull him/her in the direction of adulthood.
+Also it is interesting to point out that the German word for educating is "erziehen" (or "auferziehen"), i.e., to educate a child is to pull him in the direction of adulthood.
 Thus, it is very clear that "restraining-guiding" means "to bring onto the right path".
-Therefore, the execution of restraining-guiding does not primarily aim to punish a child for what he/she has done wrong, but to bring him/her on the right path again.
-Hence, it is wrong to equate restraining-guiding with chastisement, as the administration of physical punishment.
-However, the latter also is needed when it seems that a child will not subject him/herself to a teacher's restraining-guiding.
-Even so, this must be administered only with a great deal of caution and prudence, and only in the most extreme cases of disobedience.
+Therefore, the execution of restraining-guiding primarily does not aim to punish a child for what he has done wrong but to bring him on the right path again.
+Hence, it is wrong to equate restraining-guiding with chastisement as the administration of physical punishment.
+However, the latter also is needed when it seems that a child will not subject himself to the teacher's restraining-guiding.
+Even so, this must be administered only with a great deal of caution and prudence and also only in the most extreme cases of disobedience.

-3.4 A teacher as carrier of authority, and a child as authority-solicitor.
+3.4 The teacher as carrier of authority and the child as authority-solicitor.